kholsman/ACLIM2/GettingStarted_Bering10K_ROMSNPZ.md

     grid, weekly averages)
     -   `Bottom 5m` : subset of variables from the bottom 5 m of the water column
-    -   `Bottom 5m` : subset of variables for the surface 5 m of the water column
+    -   `Surface 5m` : subset of variables for the surface 5 m of the water column
     -   `Integrated`: watercolumn integrated averages or totals for various variables